ms-jpq/chadtree/docs/ARCHITECTURE.md

 The fs walk is done using a native parallel BFS strategy with a chunking step to avoid flooding the thread pool.
 This is not optimal since a [Fork Join](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) model should be more efficient.

-However, as benchmarked, the performance bottleneck is infact not the filesystem, but text & decorations rendering.
+However, as benchmarked, the performance bottleneck is in fact not the filesystem, but text & decorations rendering.

 ## Virtual Rendering